multiversx/mx-docs/docs/wallet/web-wallet.md

 ### **Verify Access**

-As depicted in the above presented picture, you have the possibility to check if you still have access to your authenticator app by clicking the *Verify Access* button.
+As depicted in the above-presented picture, you have the possibility to check if you still have access to your authenticator app by clicking the *Verify Access* button.

 ![img](/wallet/web-wallet/guardian_step41.png)